MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/README.md

 The build/deploy tool (setupApps.py) integrates SpotWrap.
 If you don't wish to wrap your Lambdas with loggers, then use the `--no-spotwrap` option to the `setupApps.py` below.
 Using this option, you need not need to **create a AWS DynamoDB table called `spotFns`**.

-If you do wish to use SpotWrap, make a table n AWS DynamoDB called `spotFns`.
+If you do wish to use SpotWrap, make a table in AWS DynamoDB called `spotFns` and set its write throughput to 25 (defaults are fine for read).
 Ensure that it has a primary key called "ts" with type Number and sort key called "requestID" with type String.

+Next, make a bucket in s3 to use to hold the code package for botocore (so that we don't send it with your Lambda and increase its size unnecessarily).
+Replace CODEBUCKET everywhere in the config file with the name of the bucket you create. ```patched_botocore_dir``` should be set to the full path (relative to this directory or a full path) to the botocore that you patched in the setup step below.
+If you are using virtualenv, this path should work.
+Verify that this directory exists.
+Change it in all places in the configuration file if it is different.

 See each function below under **Run It** for instructions to invoke each function.